hackerb9/lsix/README.md

   one row at a time so you don't need to wait for the entire montage to be created.

+* If your filenames are too long, lsix will wrap the text before passing it into ImageMagick's `montage`.
+(Without lsix, `montage` just jumbles long filenames on top of one another.)

+* You can easily change things like the width of each tile in the montage, the font family, and point size by editing simple variables at the top of the file. *(Tip: try `convert -list font` to see what fonts you have on your machine.)*

+* Unicode filenames work fine, as long as your font has the glyphs.

 ## Installation

 Just put the [`lsix`](/lsix) file in your path (e.g., /usr/local/bin) and run